 Anyone that lives in California knows that November is the prime month for great sunsets on the Central Coast.
 The sun is in just the right place in these rugged locations.
 It reflects on the beaches, as it dances off the Pacific in the late afternoon glow and fades to dark.

 In today’s blog, we wanted to feature 2 of our most exciting workshops when it comes to great light opportunities.
 The California Central Coast and Iceland.
-The time is perfect for both of the these locations and here’s some of the reasons you need to go there.
+The time is perfect for both of these locations and here are some of the reasons you need to go there.

 Landscape photography has always been a delicate balance of being in the right place, at the right time, for the best light.